Sid672/Rangoli/README.md

 t.pencolor("purple")
 ```
 ### 4) Movement of turtle begin
+36 used here because (360 / 10 = 36) each part is at 10 degree shift from other part. right(270) will point turtle like ^ and then turtle move 25 pixels.
 ```python
 #n = 36 means repeat same pattern 36 times.
 n = 36